-The Affordable Care Act will provide 579,000 uninsured American Indians and Alaska Natives an opportunity to get affordable health insurance coverage.
-The following provides an overview of the coverage and benefits available to American Indians and Alaska Natives.
+The Affordable Care Act provides over 500,000 uninsured American Indians and Alaska Natives an opportunity to get affordable health insurance coverage.
+The following gives an overview of the coverage and benefits available to American Indians and Alaska Natives.

-Happening Now: Improving Health Care for American Indians and Alaska Natives
+Improving Health Care for American Indians and Alaska Natives

-- Over the last three years, the IHS has supported the National Indian Health Outreach and Education (NIHOE) project, an effort involving the National Congress of American Indians, the National Indian Health Board, and the National Council of Urban Indian Health and 11 regional entities, primarily Regional Tribal Health Boards, to conduct area specific outreach and education regarding the Affordable Care Act.
-As of May 2013, the NIHOE project has completed over 330 trainings with tribes, tribal organizations, and urban Indian health programs and national partners.
+- Over the last five years, the IHS has supported the National Indian Health Outreach and Education (NIHOE) project, an effort involving the National Congress of American Indians, the National Indian Health Board, and the National Council of Urban Indian Health and 11 regional entities, primarily Regional Tribal Health Boards, to conduct area specific outreach and education regarding the Affordable Care Act.
+As of August 2015, the NIHOE project has completed over 610 training sessions with tribes, tribal organizations, urban Indian health programs and national partners.
 The NIHOE project has also included training sessions for non-Indian assisters to provide a better understanding of the special protections for American Indians and Alaska Natives.

-Coming Soon: Better Access to Coverage for American Indians and Alaska Natives
+Better Access to Coverage for American Indians and Alaska Natives

-- American Indians and Alaska Natives earning between 100 percent of the federal poverty level (FPL) (or $23,550 for a family of four in 2013, $29,440 in Alaska) and 400 percent of FPL (or $94,200 for a family of four in 2013, $117,760 in Alaska) may be eligible for advance premium tax credits that lower monthly premiums.
+- American Indians and Alaska Natives earning between 100 percent of the federal poverty level (FPL) (or $24,250 for a family of four in 2015, $35,520 in Alaska) and 400 percent of FPL (or $97,000 for a family of four in 2015, $142,080 in Alaska) may be eligible for advance premium tax credits that immediately lower monthly premiums.

-- Certain American Indians and Alaska Natives who purchase health insurance through the Marketplace can enroll in a zero cost sharing plan, if eligible to receive advance premium tax credits, and do not have to pay co-pays or other cost-sharing if their income is under 300 percent of FPL, which is roughly $70,650 for a family of four in 2013 ($88,320 in Alaska).
-In addition, certain American Indians and Alaska Natives will have access to special monthly enrollment periods so they may get insurance outside the yearly open enrollment period.
+- Certain American Indians and Alaska Natives who purchase health insurance through the Marketplace can enroll in a zero cost sharing plan, if eligible to receive advance premium tax credits, and do not have to pay co-pays or other cost-sharing if their income is between 100 and 300 percent of FPL, which is roughly between $24,250 and $72,750 for a family of four in 2015 (between $35,520 and $106,560 in Alaska).

-- With greater numbers of American Indians and Alaska Natives with some form of coverage, including Medicaid, the Children’s Health Insurance Program (CHIP) and private insurance, IHS will be better able to provide needed health services.
+- With greater numbers of American Indians and Alaska Natives receiving some form of coverage, including Medicaid, the Children’s Health Insurance Program (CHIP) and private insurance, IHS will be better able to provide needed health services.
 This coverage will improve reimbursements to IHS and will also benefit Indian health programs.